Subway Interview Questions

 11. Where do you see yourself in five years?

-• This question is designed to see if you are goal-oriented and ambitious.
+• This question is designed to assess your goal-oriented and ambitious nature.
 Be sure to have a career goal ready.

 12. What motivates you?